Utilizing Audience Engagement to Boost your SaaS Company Revenue

 Software as a Service (SaaS), otherwise known as ‘cloud computing’, is an application that can be accessed via a web browser, as opposed to downloading to a device.
 Users pay a subscription fee to a cloud service provider for use of their software solution.
 This fee is based on data needs, user quantities, and technical support.
 The underlying infrastructure and cloud monitoring of the software lies in the service provider’s hands, so they are responsible for maintaining the servers and databases that distribute the software across the internet and managing any updates.
 Common examples of SaaS include Dropbox and Microsoft Office 365.

 By using SaaS as opposed to traditional software installation methods, vendors can reduce upfront costs, increase accessibility/compatibility (as anyone with internet can access the app), and reduce time to deployment.
 Also, because the app is cloud-based, it receives regular incremental updates, so the customer always has access to the latest software.
-Without the additional responsibilities of downloads and software upkeep, organizations can focus on reducing their expenditure, minimize their risks, and have a clearer estimate of operating costs.
+Without the additional responsibilities of downloads and software upkeep, organizations can focus on reducing their expenditure, minimize their risks, and have a clearer estimate of outgoings without worrying about observability costs among others.

 However, despite their autonomy, SaaS companies are just as reliant on consumer engagement as every other business, and without an effective branding strategy, will struggle to generate revenue.